FAQs: Academic Program and Curriculum

 Do J.D. students select a concentration or specialty?

 Our program is very flexible and we do not ask students to select a concentration or specialty.
 Our curriculum offers over 170 different courses and seminars and provides students the academic freedom to tailor the curriculum to meet their needs.
 Although they are not formal concentrations, you can learn more about some of our areas of study by clicking here.

-What are the advantages to Chicago's approach to academics?
+What are the advantages to UChicago's approach to academics?